timgit/pg-boss/docs/readme.md

 * Default: 15 minutes

-  > When a higher unit is is specified, lower unit configuration settings are ignored.

 **Retention options**

 * **retentionSeconds**, number

     How many seconds a job may be in created or retry state before it's archived.
 Must be >=1

-* **retentionMinutes**, number

-    How many minutes a job may be in created or retry state before it's archived.
-Must be >=1

-* **retentionHours**, number

-    How many hours a job may be in created or retry state before it's archived.
-Must be >=1

-* **retentionDays**, number

-    How many days a job may be in created or retry state before it's archived.
-Must be >=1

 * Default: 30 days

-  > When a higher unit is is specified, lower unit configuration settings are ignored.

 **Connection options**